GravityKit/GravityView/readme.txt

 = 1.17.5 =
 * Now requires Gravity Forms 1.9.14 (previously, 1.9.9.10)
 * Added: Shortcut to create a View for an existing form
+* Fixed: Edit Entry not saving other field values when Post fields were in the Edit Entry form
 * Fixed: Don't show hidden visible inputs in the "Add Field" picker (for example, if the "Middle Name" input is hidden in the Name field, don't show it as an option)
 * Fixed: Fatal error when editing Post Content and Post Image fields